Vyacheslav Molotov

 An Old Bolshevik, Molotov joined the Russian Social Democratic Labour Party in 1906 and was arrested and internally exiled twice before the October Revolution of 1917.
 He briefly headed the party's Secretariat before supporting Stalin's rise to power in the 1920s, becoming one of his closest associates.
-Molotov was made a full member of the Politburo in 1926 and became premier in 1930, overseeing Stalin's agricultural collectivization (and resulting famine) and his Great Purge.
-Following his appointment as Foreign Minister in 1939, he signed the Molotov–Ribbentrop Pact which led to the Soviet Union's joint occupation of Poland alongside Nazi Germany and its ensuing annexation of the Baltic states.
-During World War II, he became deputy chairman of the State Defense Committee as well as Stalin's main negotiator with the Allies.
-Upon the war's end in 1945, he began to lose favour, losing his ministership in 1948 before being criticized by Stalin at the 19th Party Congress in 1952.
+Molotov was made a full member of the Politburo in 1926 and premier in 1930, overseeing Stalin's agricultural collectivisation (and resulting famine) and his Great Purge.
+Following his appointment as Foreign Minister in 1939, he signed the Molotov–Ribbentrop Pact with Nazi Germany, which led to their joint occupation of Poland and the ensuing annexation of the Baltic states.
+During World War II, he became deputy chairman of the State Defence Committee as well as Stalin's main negotiator with the Allies.
+Upon the war's end in 1945, he began to lose favour, losing his ministership in 1948 before being criticised by Stalin at the 19th Party Congress in 1952.

 Molotov was reappointed foreign minister after Stalin's death in 1953.
 However, his staunch opposition to leader Nikita Khrushchev's de-Stalinization policy led him to join a failed coup against Khrushchev in 1957.
 Subsequently, he was dismissed from all his offices and sent to Mongolia as an ambassador.
 By 1961, he was expelled from the party altogether.
 He continued to defend Stalin's legacy until his own death in 1986.

 Early life and career

 Molotov's birth house in Sovetsk, Kirov Oblast.

 Molotov was born Vyacheslav Mikhailovich Skryabin in the village of Kukarka, Yaransk Uyezd, Vyatka Governorate (now Sovetsk, Kirov Oblast), the son of a merchant.
-Contrary to a commonly-repeated error, he was not related to the composer Alexander Scriabin.
+Contrary to a commonly-repeated error, there is no evidence suggesting a genealogical connection to the composer Alexander Scriabin.

-Throughout his teenager years, he was described as "shy" and "quiet" and always assisted his father with his business.
+Throughout his teenage years, he was described as "shy" and "quiet" and always assisted his father with his business.
 He was educated at a secondary school in Kazan, where he became friends with fellow revolutionary Aleksandr Arosev.
 Molotov joined the Russian Social Democratic Labour Party (RSDLP) in 1906, and soon gravitated toward the organisation's radical Bolshevik faction, which was led by Vladimir Lenin.

 Skryabin took the pseudonym "Molotov", derived from the Russian word molot (sledge hammer) since he believed that the name had an "industrial" and "proletarian" ring to it.
 He was arrested in 1909 and spent two years in exile in Vologda.

 In 1911, he enrolled at St. Petersburg Polytechnic Institute.
 Molotov joined the editorial staff of a new underground Bolshevik newspaper, Pravda, and met Joseph Stalin for the first time in association with the project.
 That first association between the two future Soviet leaders proved to be brief, however, and failed to lead to an immediate close political association.